PubInv/PubInv/ideas/Immature Ideas.md

 http://www.scraptopower.co.uk/can-stirling/build-a-stirling-generator

+## Idea: Lily-pad based force sensors in martial arts gloves

+This idea was just inspired by the "Lily-pad" board for the Arduino, which is very small and supports "wearable" computing.
+We could imagine a set of "boxing" gloves (I don't know what you call the gloves you use to protect your hands when hitting a heavy bag) that measure the force/impact in each strike using a force sensor and somehow records this and let's you get feedback and review.

+I'm not much of a martial artist, but I know a lot of people would like to know that they threw "30 heavy punches" in a three-minute round with a heavy bag.
+I have no idea what a "heavy" punch is---but we could use force sensors to quantify this.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.